Free Consultation

 Accident Report:

-· An Accident Report is a formal account of an incident or event that contains information about the parties that were involved and a description of what happened based on an investigation by peace officer
+An Accident Report is a formal account of an incident or event that contains information about the parties that were involved and a description of what happened based on an investigation by a police officer.

 Act of God: